Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Random Sampling Policy

 $\mathbf{I}$ and $\mathbf{1}$ are the identity matrix and the row vector of all ones of appropriate dimensions, respectively, and

 \end{theorem} \begin{proof} See \cref{app:randompolicyavgaoiproof}. \end{proof}

-It follows immediately from \cref{theo:randompolicyavgaoi} that the expression for the average AoI can be greatly simplified when the sources have a single state, as presented in the following corollary. \begin{corollary} When the sources have a single state, i.e., $S_k=1$, the random sampling policy achieves an expected long-term AoI of
+It follows immediately from \cref{theo:randompolicyavgaoi} that the expression for the average AoI can be greatly simplified when the sources have a single state, as presented in the following corollary. \begin{corollary} For sources with a single state, i.e., $S_k=1$, the long-term average AoI of the random sampling policy is:

 \end{corollary} \begin{proof} When the sources have a single state the expressions reduce to scalar equations and \ifdefined\SINGLECOL

 \else